canmom/vector/VECTOR-ch4.md

 A LANCE plunges towards CERULEAN, seemingly out of nowhere.
 She leaps backwards, and her foot lodges on something hard... the third engine, the one she needs.
 She looks up to face her opponent... and takes another step back, aghast.

-NEMATODE is far taller, her body distended in a way that just looks *wrong*.
+NEMATODE is far taller, her body distended in a way that calls to mind a cat being dangled by its armpits.
 She wobbles unsteadily...
 CERULEAN sees the swords supporting her.
 How is she still conscious?

 A shudder runs through NEMATODE's body.
 No time to find out.
 Hands full of VECTOR engines and her partner's head, CERULEAN makes ready to retreat into the smoke before NEMATODE can send any more sharp objects in her direction.

 ---

+*NO.*

 They can't escape.